 Notifications of unscheduled avalanche bulletins can be provided by a push alert on the White Risk app.

-In addition to the avalanche bulletin, the SLF publishes many supporting products such as snow maps and weekly and annual reports.
-Details of these can be found with the relevant products.
+In addition to the avalanche bulletin, the SLF publishes numerous supporting products, such as snow maps, measurements recorded at snow stations, the AvaBlog and winter reports.
+These are described under the relevant product headings.